Pleistocene Park: 1988–2004

-In the years 2004–2005 a new fence was erected, creating an enclosure of 16 km^{2} (6 sq mi).
+2004–2011

+In the years 2004–2005, they erected a new fence, creating an enclosure of 16 km^{2} (6 sq mi).
 The new enclosure finally allowed a more rapid development of the project.
-After the fence was completed, reindeer were brought into the park from herds in the region and are now the most numerous ungulates in the park.
+After the fence was completed, reindeer were brought into the park from herds in the region.
 To increase moose density in the park, special constructions were added to the fence in several places that allow animals outside the fenced area to enter the park, while not allowing them to leave.
 Besides that, wild moose calves were caught in other regions and transported to the park.

-In 2007 a 32 meter (105 foot) high tower was erected in the park that constantly monitors the levels of methane, carbon dioxide and water vapor in the park's atmosphere.
+In 2007, a 32 meter (105 foot) high tower was built in the park that constantly monitors the levels of methane, carbon dioxide and water vapor in the park's atmosphere.

-In September 2010, 6 male muskox from Wrangel Island were reintroduced, but 2 muskoxen died in the first months: one from unknown causes, and the other from infighting among the muskoxen.
+In September 2010, they introduced 6 male muskox from Wrangel Island, but 2 muskoxen died in the first months: one from unknown causes, and the other from infighting among the muskoxen.
 Seven months later, in April 2011, 6 Altai wapiti and 5 wisents arrived at the park, the wapiti were from the Altai Mountains and the wisents from Prioksko-Terrasny Nature Reserve, near Moscow.
 The enclosing fence proved too low for the wapiti, and by the end of 2012 all 6 had jumped the fence and run off.